Lewington-pitsos/ml/gradient_boost/trees.md

 Weirdly very stumpy trees can give the best performance sometimes.
 Trees with a single split, if there's enough of them, have been known to perform the best on some problems.

 Not all problems though.

+### Shit gets cray

+Think about this though: boosting doesn't actually need to use trees.
+The principle is: (1) create a shitty function approximating what you want from `x` (2) find the (exact) ways and extent to which it is shitty, let's call this `y` (3) create a similarly shitty function approximating `y` from `x` (4) add this new function to the the original shitty function to get a new, slightly less shitty function.
+Repeat.

+Any shitty function will do, tree classifiers are just a good candidate cuz they're cheap.

+I don't know if anyone actually uses this fact, but it's good to remember.